 What does this information tell us?

-There are two key areas that require continuous monitoring - employees on part-time contracts and employees on temporary contracts.
+Two areas continue to require ongoing monitoring: employees on part-time contracts and employees on temporary contracts.

 Due to the nature of our industry, with c.395 race meetings per annum, there is a large requirement for temporary contract employees, mostly racecourse based and including evening, weekend and public holiday working hours.
 This population of employees has various working patterns with some employees working one or two days a year, some employees only working at a particular location, with others working on multiple dates and in multiple locations.